Annals of Urologic Oncology

 Sarcomatoid RCCs shown to have higher PD1 and PDL1 expression than other subtypes of RCCs.
 The key genomic aberrations e.g., TP53, CDKN2A, copy number changes present in sRCC which explain its aggressive clinical course and may become potential targets for therapy [23].
 The nephrectomy (Table 1) and newer combinations of immune checkpoint inhibitor immunotherapies particularly nivolumab plus ipilimumab, are suggested to improved treatment responses and overall outcomes [24-34].

 Table 1.
-Review cases of Clear cell renal cell carcinoma with rhabdoid differentiation.
+Review cases of clear cell renal cell carcinoma with rhabdoid differentiation.

 Authors